 Choose an idea for your gardening

 The first step in starting your journey to gardening godhood is choosing what type of garden you want.
-Will it be a beautiful sea of colourful flowers, a glorious herb garden for the budding chef, a nutritious vegetable garden, or a mixture of everything?
-No matter what you choose, a good gardening tip for beginners is to start small and slowly create your garden oasis.
+Will it be a beautiful sea of colourful flowers, a glorious herb garden for the budding chef, a nutritious vegetable garden, or just hanging baskets?
+No matter what you choose, a good gardening tip for beginners is to always start small and slowly create your garden oasis.

 Once you have a plan, you’ll need some basic gardening tools unless you intend on digging with your hands.
 Thankfully, gardening only requires a handful of tools.
 To get started, you will need: